 Myth #4: Joining a Buying Group Will Reduce Your Level of Customer Service

 This is another case of the opposite actually being true.
-As a member of a buying group, you gain access to the tools purchasing professionals use to accomplish even more.
-Additionally, because you’re in a buying group, you become that much more important to suppliers, enabling them to offer you even more.
+As a member of a GPO, you gain access to the tools purchasing professionals use to accomplish even more.
+Additionally, because you’re a member, you become that much more important to suppliers, enabling them to offer you even more.

 Myth #5: Every Member That's Part of the Group Purchasing Organization Gets the Same Price From Each Supplier